Neh-Jain-21/mi-demo/README.md

 2. Install dependencies:

     ```bash
-    cd realtime-note-app
+    cd mi-demo
     npm install
     ```

-3. Create a Firebase project and update `src/firebase.js` with your Firebase configuration.
+3. Create a Firebase project and update `src/Helpers/Firebase.ts` with your Firebase configuration.

 4. Start the development server: